Exciting Announcements: PAIFF Winter Early Bird Bi-monthly Awards

 Directed by Robert Clem (USA)

-Director Robert Clem is an Alabama-born filmmaker whose body of work focuses on the history, culture, and contradictions of the American South.
-A graduate of NYU’s film program and a former Sundance lab fellow, Clem has created award-winning documentaries on music, politics, and civil rights.
+Director Robert Clem is an Alabama-born filmmaker whose work focuses on the history, culture, and contradictions of the American South.
+He graduated from NYU’s film program and was a former Sundance lab fellow.
+Clem has created award-winning documentaries on music, politics, and civil rights.

-The film continues Clem’s long-standing exploration of Southern musical heritage, chronicling a groundbreaking artist whose voice shaped hits like “Hound Dog” and whose songwriting produced classics such as “Ball and Chain.”
+This film continues Clem’s exploration of Southern musical heritage, chronicling a groundbreaking artist whose voice shaped hits like “Hound Dog” and whose songwriting produced classics such as “Ball and Chain.”

 Best Documentary Short: ZUBR